romantorv/pet-shop-test/README.md

 ```

 ### Store:
-Contains many model and complex logic, this will perform all actions that designed for the components / functions
+Contains many model and complex logic, this will perform all actions that designed for the components / module or root store
-A Sample Store

 ```javascript
 import { types, flow, getSnapshot } from 'mobx-state-tree';